 Following the merger, internal contacts at Time Warner were notified that going forward the ordering process would be handled through an internal system approved by Charter.
 If outside vendors were to be used, they would need to fit specific requirements including outstanding quality, comparable pricing, and dependable delivery.

-The Cooley team began the process by determining exactly what signage would need to be updated.
+The process began by the Cooley team determining exactly what signage would need to be updated.
 This included outdoor signage, window decals, parking signs, banners, and payment drop signs.

-The merger needed to be communicated clearly with Spectrums customers, and therefore the Cooley Group needed to move quickly to print and install the updated signage so that the public would feel comfortable when visiting the locations throughout the transition.
+Spectrum’s customers needed to have clear communication regarding the merger.
+Therefore the Cooley Group needed to move quickly to print and install the updated signage so that the public would feel comfortable when visiting the locations throughout the transition.
 The team was often able to operate within as little as a one-week timeline and deliver successfully.

 Internal contacts have been gracious enough to refer Cooley to other colleagues within the locations, and all have lauded the team’s work.
 This will help to maintain brand consistency across the corporation for the customer.
 In addition, the improvements to materials and solutions to past pain points have saved other locations the trouble of research, trial-and-error efforts, and unnecessary expenses moving forward.